Richard Mant: Life

 He was born at Southampton, where his father Richard Mant D.D. was headmaster of the King Edward VI School.
 He was educated at Winchester College and at Trinity College, Oxford (which he entered in 1793).
 His youngest sister was the writer Alicia Catherine Mant.
 His maternal grandfather was the scholar Joseph Bingham.
-He was elected a Scholar of the College in 1794, graduated with a B.A. in 1797, and became a Fellow of Oriel College in 1798 (a position he held up to 1804).
+He was elected a Scholar of the College in 1794, graduated with a BA in 1797, and became a fellow of Oriel College in 1798 (a position he held up to 1804).

 Mant was ordained in the Church of England, initially holding a curacy at Southampton in 1802.
 He was then appointed to the vicarage of Coggeshall, Essex in 1810, and in 1811 he became Bampton Lecturer.
 In 1816 he was made rector of St Botolph's, Bishopsgate, and in 1820 became Bishop of Killaloe and Kilfenora, in Ireland.
 In 1823 he was translated to Down and Connor, and from 1842 was the Bishop of Down, Connor and Dromore when the two dioceses united.

 Richard Mant died in Ballymoney, Ireland on 2 November 1848.